Hurricane Smith (1941 film)

 Hurricane Smith is a 1941 American action film directed by Bernard Vorhaus and written by Robert Presnell Sr..
 The film stars Ray Middleton, Jane Wyatt, Harry Davenport, J. Edward Bromberg, Henry Brandon and Casey Johnson.
 The film was released on July 20, 1941, by Republic Pictures.

 Plot

 Hurricane Smith is a rodeo rider, who is wrongly convicted of murder and robbery, but escapes and creates a new start for himself.
-However one of the real criminals shows up to, since he believes that Smith has some of his loot.
+However one of the real criminals shows up too, since he believes that Smith has some of his loot.